YOLO based Ocean Eddy Localization with AWS SageMaker: Experimental Results

 Finally, we compared another set of images as depicted in Figure~\ref{fig:loc3}.
-In this figure, all detections were made using YOLOv9 exclusively, as both YOLOv5 and YOLOv8 failed to detect any of the eddies within those images.
+In this figure, all detections were made using YOLOv9 (both \texttt{Yv9\_g-c\_1} and \texttt{Yv9\_g-c\_2}) exclusively, as both YOLOv5 and YOLOv8 failed to detect any of the eddies within those images.
 This clearly demonstrates the success of YOLOv9 in this scenario.
 These images have a slightly complex structure, yet YOLOv9 was able to locate them almost accurately.

-Overall, the comparison study reveals that each model has its strengths and weaknesses across different performance metrics and hardware specifications.
-Yv5s and Yv8m emerge as strong contenders, exhibiting competitive performance in terms of precision, recall, and mAP50, while also demonstrating relatively efficient training times.
-However, the choice of the most suitable model ultimately depends on the specific requirements and constraints of the task at hand.
-Additionally, from our experiments, we observed that YOLOv9 outperformed YOLOv5 and YOLOv8 in localizing ocean eddies (Figure~\ref{fig:loc3}) even in critical conditions over YOLOv5 and YOLOv8.
-However, in terms of precision and recall, YOLOv5 showed the best results.
-It is worth mentioning that we had a smaller dataset for this experiment.
-If we had a larger dataset, other models might have also performed better, which suggests potential future work (discussed in Section \ref{disc}).
+The comparison study highlights the strengths and weaknesses of each model across various performance metrics and hardware specifications.
+YOLOv5s and YOLOv8m stand out for their competitive precision, recall, and mAP50, along with efficient training times.
+However, the optimal model choice depends on task-specific requirements and constraints.
+Notably, YOLOv9 outperformed YOLOv5 and YOLOv8 in localizing ocean eddies (Figure~\ref{fig:loc3}), even under challenging conditions.
+Despite this, YOLOv5 achieved the highest precision and recall.
+This experiment used a smaller dataset with larger individual file sizes, and a larger dataset would provide a more comprehensive performance assessment.